riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - New Game (segue to: game logic view)
 - Exit (segue to: initial view)

-You can add the segue from new game to the game logic view controller, but for the exit view we're going to do an unwind segue which is slightly different. _We'll go over this in a bit._
+You can add the segue from new game to the Game Logic View Controller, but for the exit view we're going to do an unwind segue which is slightly different. _We'll go over this in a bit._

 `// todo: add image of end game view controller`